nicklockwood/iVersion/README.md

 	@property (nonatomic, assign) BOOL groupNotesByVersion;

 If your release notes files contains multiple versions, this option will group the release notes by their version number in the alert shown to the user.
 If set to NO, the release notes will be shown as a single list.
+Defaults to NO.

 	@property (nonatomic, assign) float checkPeriod;